Rooi Gevaar, 2022

 “the SADF troops pertaining to Operation Savannah had many tactics to avoid leaving a trace. one of them was stripping all cans in ration packs of labels, instead painting and colour coding them.”

-the relationship between memory, accountability and the spaces in which they embody have a large effect on how the public engages with the past, present and future. through the intervention of installing an edition of 216 casted sculptures, this piece reflects, informs of and protests Operation Savannah, the silence around it and its current consequences. by engaging five academic concepts: heterotopia and dystopia, historical accountability, conspiracy of silence and collective memory, this essay discusses the effect of the Apartheid governments silencing tactics to erase the atrocities committed regionally by the SADF to maintain domestic hegemony and occupation in Namibia. the installation creates a vehicle of memory and allows for it to be included in collective memory.
+the relationship between memory, accountability and the spaces in which they embody have a large effect on how the public engages with the past, present and future. through the intervention of installing an edition of 216 casted sculptures, this piece reflects, informs of and protests Operation Savannah, the silence around it and its current consequences. by engaging the concepts of heterotopia and dystopia, historical accountability, conspiracy of silence and collective memory, this essay discusses the effect of the Apartheid governments silencing tactics to erase the atrocities committed regionally by the SADF to maintain domestic hegemony and occupation in Namibia. the installation creates a vehicle in effort for its inclusion in collective memory.

 Foulcault coined the term heterotopia to refer to spaces that carry utopic characteristics but have a physical location assigned to them.
 (Foucault, 1984)these exist within civilizations and often reflect and oppose them simultaneously.
-(Foucault, 1984)the Apartheid regime functioned as a heterotopia in such that it was an enhanced version of modern colonialism where white rule and segregation were at the foundation of society, as well as how the extremity of such laws were criticized by some colonialists in other colonized neighbouring countries while simultaneously venerated by some. an example of such was the opinion of Portugal that, in different periods expressed that Apartheid was morally wrong and could not last due to the population of colour greatly outnumbering the white population.
-(Correia & Verhoef, 2009) additionally, heteropia in South Africa intensified as surrounding countries gained independence. it was the last country in Sub-Saharan Africa to gain independence, preceded by Namibia (1990). south African presence in Angola then was one of the ways in which the Apartheid regime demonstrated its willingness to reach extremes to fight to maintain its heterotopic state. the fear of communism as a threat to the colonialism in South Africa and SWA was clear. the MPLA, then Marxist in ideology, being the liberation movement with the most military and political strength within Angola meant it had the most chances to rule the country, bringing a rival ideology so close to home.
+(Foucault, 1984) the Apartheid regime functioned as a heterotopia in such that it was an enhanced version of modern colonialism where white rule and segregation were at the foundation of society. further assimilating to a heterotopia, the extremity of laws in this white utopia were criticized by some colonialists in other colonized neighbouring countries while simultaneously venerated by others. an example of such was the opinion of Portugal that, in different periods expressed that Apartheid was morally wrong and could not last due to the population of colour greatly outnumbering the white population.
+(Correia & Verhoef, 2009) .
+SADF presence in Angola then was one of the ways in which the Apartheid regime demonstrated its willingness to reach extremes to fight to maintain its heterotopic state. the fear of communism as a threat to the colonialism in South Africa and SWA was clear. the MPLA, then East Bloc allied, being the liberation movement with the most military and political strength within Angola meant it had the most chances to rule the country, bringing a rival ideology so close to “home”.
 P.W.
 Botha, then minister of defence, and SADF commanders expressed their perceived need to intervene in the outcome of independence in Angola.
 (Warwick, 2012)

 the SADF troops pertaining to Operation Savannah had many tactics to avoid leaving a trace. one of them was stripping all cans in ration packs of labels, instead painting and colour coding them.
-(Angola - The Battle of Ebo (SADF Operation Savannah 1975), 2018) such avoided that in case such were found, they could not be linked back to them through language on the label and information provided on it. for this reason, the intervention materializes through 216 tin can shaped sculptures casted in plaster from moulds. these were painted in red and green colours and stacked in 36 columns of six cans each. through the difference in colour between the green and red cans, Rooi Gevaar is spelt out horizontally. the expression Rooi gevaar, meaning red danger/peril in Afrikaans, was widely used to describe the fear as a result of anti-communist propaganda during the cold war.
+(Angola - The Battle of Ebo (SADF Operation Savannah 1975), 2018) such was in avoidance of, in case such were found, them being traced through language on the label. in reference, the intervention titled Rooi Gevaar materializes through 216 tin-can shaped sculptures casted in plaster from silicone moulds. these were painted in red and green colours and stacked in 36 columns of six cans each. through the difference in colour between green and red cans, Rooi Gevaar is spelt out horizontally. the expression Rooi gevaar, meaning red danger/peril in Afrikaans, was widely used to describe the fear as a result of anti-communist propaganda during the cold war.
 (LONGFORD, 2016) it was what was used as a justification for attacks towards the MPLA and such propaganda served to persuade young white south Africans to sign up for military service.
 (LONGFORD, 2016) the term was additionally used to describe the instilled fear towards the ANC and SWAPO and ultimately anything that posed threat to the survival of the apartheid regime.
 (LONGFORD, 2016)

-the intervention needs to be made outside in the public, outside the Headquarters of the Department of Defence in Pretoria. the building is not only the location in which decisions were made within the SADF regarding the operation, but it is also currently the headquarters for what the SADF transitioned to be after democracy was established in South Africa. as collective memory highly relies on the archive, known as the vehicle of memory and widespread of events outside of those experiencing it first-hand, (Confino, 1997)the erasure of Operation Savannah removed the atrocities from the mainstream vehicles of memory in South Africa and Angola alike. such events never got to exist in the public memory of the people of both countries.
+the intervention is to be made outside the Headquarters of the Department of Defence in Pretoria. the building is not only a location in which decisions were made within the SADF regarding the operation, but it is also currently the headquarters for what the SADF transitioned to be after democracy was established in South Africa. as collective memory highly relies on the archive, known as the vehicle of memory and widespread of events outside of those experiencing it first-hand, (Confino, 1997)the erasure of Operation Savannah removed the atrocities from the main streams of memory in South Africa and Angola alike.

-the nature of the intervention and its location would permeate into the collective memorandum and operate as a vehicle of memory on its own. it would not only bring awareness to passer-by, but would also function as a protest to the culture of conspiracy of silence still current pertaining to Operation Savannah.
+the nature of the intervention and its location would permeate into the collective memorandum and operate as a vehicle of memory on its own. it would not only bring awareness to passer-by, but would also function as a protest to the culture of conspiracy of silence still surrounding Operation Savannah.

-through this intervention, the atrocities committed by the SADF and the Apartheid government within Angola as well as Namibia alike are revealed. this directly opposes the intention to conceal and implement a culture of silence by the Apartheid regime to absolve the perpetrators of war crimes, which impaired the justice and accountability deserved by victims of such atrocities. it furthermore exposes the extent to which the Apartheid regime was willing to push in order to preserve its heterotopic existence.
+through this intervention, the atrocities committed by the SADF and the Apartheid government within Angola as well as Namibia alike are brought to light, directly opposing the deliberate concealment by the Apartheid regime to absolve themselves as perpetrators of war crimes. su impaired the justice and accountability owed to victims of such atrocities.

 the idea of installing the piece in Pretoria hasn’t materialized, but remained in the idea and such became the work.